luis-mendes-95/redux-activity/README.md

 This repository deals with examples of redux functions, it is segregated in:

-0 - Creation of a react application using vite.
+0 - Creation of a react application using vite;
-1 - Creation of a redux
+1 - Creation of a redux;
-2 - the useSelector hook
+2 - the useSelector hook;

 *************************